Our Featured Exhibit for 2017

 • A large, old Lincoln $5 bill,

-• bookshelf filled with books about Lincoln (see the left picture below),
+• a bookshelf filled with books about Lincoln (see the left picture below),

 • Lincoln playing cards,